Centre for the Study of International Slavery

 The Centre for the Study of International Slavery (CSIS) is a collaboration between the International Slavery Museum and the University of Liverpool to foster understanding and share research on human enslavement and its legacies.

 CSIS seminar talks are free and open to all.
-They are all held at 5pm in the Department of History, 9 Abercromby Square, Lecture Theatre 1, with the exception of our 22 October meeting at the Kuumba Imani Millennium Centre.
+The regular Tuesday talks are all held at 5pm in the Department of History, 9 Abercromby Square, Lecture Theatre 1.
+However, there are a few additional talks on other days which are at different times and locations, as indicated.

 Talks will be followed by refreshments and informal further discussion of the topic.